camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 The OIDC Authorization Code Flow is defined in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html)

+### Signed Authentication Requests

 It is RECOMMENDED that signed authentication requests be used, as specified by [OIDC](https://openid.net/specs/openid-connect-core-1_0.html#JWTRequests).
 The same key MAY be used for signing the authentication request as is used for [client authentication](#client-authentication).

-This document recommends in the [client credentials section](#client-authentication) that the `aud` value SHOULD be the URL of the Authorization Server's [Token Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint).
-The same recommendation is given for the `aud` value of the signed request object.
+It is RECOMMENDED that the value of the `aud` field of the signed authentication request is the URL of the [Authorization Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint).
+The authorization server MAY accept different values of the `aud` field e.g. the `issuer` field of its [OpenID Provider Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata).
+The authorization server MUST check the value of the `aud` field and reject signed authentication requests if the value of the `aud` is not associated with the authorization server.

+Note: Care must be taken in a multi-tenant environment that a signed authentication request for one tenant is not accepted at another tenant endpoint.

 ### Cross-Site Request Forgery Protection